dxqllp/WS-Polyp/README.md

-#  Joint Edge-aware and Global context for polyp segmentation with cross-layer mapping
+#  Point-level weakly semi-supervised for polyp segmentation with boundary
+constraint

 ##  Requirements